Creating your first project

 If there are any problems with the data you've entered, the editor will specify the location and type of the issue identified.
 See the Resource Editor - Validator for more details.

-Step 8: Click Next to navigate to the Review step.
+to navigate to the Review step.

-Step 9: If all the boxes are green, click Create to create the resource.
-Otherwise, click Fix to check if you have any errors or have missed any details.
+to check if you have any errors or have missed any details.
 The Review step should resembly Figure 3.

 After QuickGraph has created the resource, you'll be redirected to the Resources Explorer.
 To create the relation ontology resource, navigate back to the Resource Creator following the instructions at the start of this process.

-Creating a relation ontology resource
+Creating a relation ontology resourceβ

 Following the same steps as above for the entity resource, we'll create a hierarchical relation ontology resource.
 You should now be back at the Details step of the Resoure Creator.

-Step 10: Select the Resource Type Ontology.
+Step 10: Select the Resource Type Ontology

-Step 11: Select the Resource Sub Type Relation.
+Step 11: Select the Resource Sub Type Relation

-Step 12: Give your resource a name, for example, Alice In Wonderland.
+Step 12: Give your resource a name, for example, Alice In Wonderland

 That's it for the details!
 Make sure it looks like Figure 4.

-Step 13: Click Next to navigate to the resource Editor.
+to navigate to the resource Editor.

 The JSON data below represents our first relation ontology that captures simple relations between the entities we previously defined.